 Bike crashes cannot be planned for

 After we had taken the road around the Fjøsdalen Tunnelen, 15 kilometers into our ride, we were stopped by a construction site.
 The construction of a half open tunnel to protect the street and traffic from landslides had started some time earlier, which meant that the traffic was stopped for about an hour in each direction to allow the construction traffic to take the space it needed.
 So we were stranded and a long queue of cars built up behind us.
-After a while car drivers got anxious to go on and a bus driver, keen to holding his schedule, approached the construction site workers asking to open the road.
+After a while, car drivers got anxious to go on and a bus driver, keen to holding his schedule, approached the construction site workers asking to open the road.
 But he — as everybody else — had to wait.

 The road ahead of us was damaged by the construction work, with large holes and no pavement left.

 Just minutes after the road had been reopened for the traffic and we had been back on our bikes, it happened what we both had feared…I crashed my bike when my rear wheel, after a double hole, did not land straight back on the path’s surface.
 Before I knew better I found myself on the ground and my bike on top of myself.
-Solo jumped down from his bike, preparing to get over to me to help me back onto my bike, fearing that I might have been trapped in the clicks of the pedals, while I was hurrying to getting back onto my bike as I feared the cars behind me would not notice in time.
+Solo jumped down from his bike, preparing to get over to me to help me back onto my bike, fearing that I might have been trapped in the clicks of the pedals, while I was hurrying to get back onto my bike as I feared the cars behind me would not notice in time.
 Thankfully the driver of the car right behind us had left us some space…or maybe we were given a head start after all?

 Solo wanted to check on my injuries right away, but all I wanted was to go on and clear the road, not becoming another road block.
 So I told him to go on right away, hoping I hadn’t been hurt too much despite some pain in my knee.
 First after 2 kilometers, in front of a tunnel, we found a spot where the road was wide enough to allow us a short stop to check what had been damaged.
-But still I wanted us to hurry on, knowing that on the other side of the tunnel somewhere cars would be waiting eager to get onto the road.
+But still, I wanted us to hurry on, knowing that on the other side of the tunnel somewhere cars would be waiting eagerly to get onto the road.

 Thankfully my bike had not been damaged and I had nothing more but a hurting scratch wound on my knee, which we took care of after having cleared that tunnel as well, and some scratches to my self-esteem.

 Except for the crash we were really spoiled today.
-Finally we had gotten the summer weather and were able to ride in our summer clothes without freezing, even when we took breaks, of which we took quite a few now as the Lofoten proved to be a beautiful place.
+Finally, we had gotten the summer weather and were able to ride in our summer clothes without freezing, even when we took breaks, of which we took quite a few now as the Lofoten proved to be a beautiful place.
 Solo’s fears of it looking like Arctic Village at the border of the Arctic National Wildlife Refuge in Alaska, which is pretty much placed on the same latitude as our goal today, Ramberg, proved to be wrong.

-Yes, we had finally made it onto the 68˚ Northern latitude, but still the area was fertile and used for growing crops.
+Yes, we had finally made it onto the 68˚ Northern latitude, but still, the area was fertile and used for growing crops.
 We hadn’t reached the Norwegian tundra yet.
 The Lofoten — as well as most of coastal Norway — take advantage from the warm gulf stream, which not only provides some warmer water in the Northern Atlantic but makes the winters less hard than similar regions in Canada or Alaska.

 In Ramberg, at the campground, Solo asked me to stop and go inside to ask if they had a cabin for us.
-Sure enough with this nice summer weather we could have camped in his tent again, but he wanted me to have some comfortable rest for my knee instead of bumping into him during the night, due to the restricted space in the tent.
+Sure enough with this nice summer weather, we could have camped in his tent again, but he wanted me to have some comfortable rest for my knee instead of bumping into him during the night, due to the restricted space in the tent.

 But as so many times before they had no cabin left for us, they told us to try the next campground…where we found our room for the night.